English English Español Español العربية العربية

 • A licensed contractor should also carry their own insurance for any work being performed.
 Asking a contractor for their proof of insurance helps protect your business.

-My entire home, except for the main bedroom/bathroom, is licensed approved and shared space; the space is not solely used for child care alone.
+My entire home, except for the main bedroom/bathroom, is licensed approved and shared space; the space is not solely used for child care.
 Will my space qualify?

 Can I do the work myself?